tdilauro/Simplified-wiki/DRM-Device-Management.md

 * The risk is not of a new type.
 The DRM vendor server that hands out the device IDs also knows both the device IDs and the DRM account ID.
 * ACS device IDs are opaque strings without any semantic content.
 You cannot use a device ID to determine anything about a device.
 You also cannot use it to prove ownership of a particular device, unless you also have access to that device.
 The only information you can find by looking at a list of ACS device IDs is _how many_ devices a person has used.
-* A compromise of NYPL's database will not reveal anything about the patrons of other libraries.
-NYPL's database stores the connection between DRM device ID and DRM account ID for patrons of multiple libraries, but it only stores the connection between the DRM account ID and the library barcode for NYPL patrons.

 # The `http://librarysimplified.org/terms/drm/rel/devices` link relation